An AI Which Imitates Humans Can Beat Humans

 Five Reasons for Superhuman Performance

 (1) Noise.
 For many tasks there is very high within-human and between-human variation, so any model which is deterministic will have a substantial advantage.
 Thus averaging multiple answers tends to do much better (the “wisdom of crowds”, and the “crowd within”).
 A computer with a deterministic outcome will thus have a substantial advantage.
+Zhang et al. (2024) shows that an LLM which is trained to predict chess moves of a group of players can outperform any of the players in that group - notably the effect is stronger when the model is trained on non-expert chess players, where the errors might be expected to be uncorrelated.

 (2) Specialization.
 We can see clear evidence of specialization in LLMs: they will answer questions about fish like an icthyologist, and questions about Ukraine like a Ukrainian.
 There is a nice discussion of this with many examples by ryxcommar: